 A lot of hosting companies use localhost as database hosts.
 However, some companies may use separate servers to host databases.
 So contact your hosting company and confirm your database host information.

 3. Repair Your WordPress Database

 If you are having a different error, like ‘one or more database tables are unavailable, then your database might need to be repaired.

 All you have to do is add a simple line in your wp-config.php file.
 Open the wp-config.php file and add the following line.

->

-> Then enter the following link and you will be able to see the repair option.
+Then, enter the following link, and you will see the repair option.
 Don’t forget to replace the link with your website link.

->

-> After you are done repairing, remove this code and save the wp-config.php file.
+After you are done repairing, remove this code and save the wp-config.php file.

 4. Check For If The Database Server is Down